Morning After Pill

 How can you tell if the morning after pill worked?

-You can only tell if the morning after pill worked if you get your period.
-You can take a pregnancy test up to 6 days before your period is due.
+You can only tell if the morning after pill worked when you get your next period.
+You should take a pregnancy test if your next period is more than 7 days late or you get pregnancy symptoms like nausea or irregular bleeding that last for longer than a few days after you took the pill.

 -